Introduction

 - Numerical precision.

-- That users do not inadvertently apply the modifications to the wrong data (e.g., if applying a rule to a specific table, care needs to be taken to avoid inadvertently copying that rule and applying it to other rules).
+- That you do not inadvertently apply the modifications to the wrong data (e.g., if applying a rule to a specific table, care needs to be taken to avoid inadvertently copying that rule and applying it to other tables that have different structures).

 - Avoiding inconsistencies.
 For example: